-9.16 The PSPA has performed an assessment of when the contractual obligations to pay pensions and benefits will fall due after the balance sheet date and, how these contractual obligations will be funded.
-This assessment has been performed on a combined basis for all public sector pension schemes (the 'schemes') as defined under the Public Sector Pensions Act 2011 (the 'Act').

-- 9.17 The policy adopted in the 2017 Isle of Man Government Budget and Five Year Financial Plan is to cover the 'funding gap' between the overall cost of pensions and the contributions to the schemes through utilisation of the Public Service Employees Pensions Reserve.
-Once that reserve is depleted, there is an anticipated additional £45m pressure on the general revenue position, which the Five Year Financial Plan will allow to be accommodated within the revenue targets through a combination of income growth, expenditure restraint and cost savings over that period. - 9.18 There continues to be a funding gap between the schemes' cash payments and cash receipts as described in the Cabinet Office paper called 'Public Sector Pensions Addressing the Legacy Funding Gap', which was informally discussed with Tynwald Members and alluded to in the pensions debate and Motion in June 2016 Tynwald.
+- 9.17 The PSPA has performed an assessment of when the contractual obligations to pay pensions and benefits will fall due after the balance sheet date and, how these contractual obligations will be funded.
+This assessment has been performed on a combined basis for all public sector pension schemes (the 'schemes') as defined under the Public Sector Pensions Act 2011 (the 'Act'). - 9.18 The policy adopted in the 2017 Isle of Man Government Budget and Five Year Financial Plan is to cover the 'funding gap' between the overall cost of pensions and the contributions to the schemes through utilisation of the Public Service Employees Pensions Reserve.
+Once that reserve is depleted, there is an anticipated additional £45m pressure on the general revenue position, which the Five Year Financial Plan will allow to be accommodated within the revenue targets through a combination of income growth, expenditure restraint and cost savings over that period. - 9.19 There continues to be a legacy funding gap between the schemes' cash payments and cash receipts as described in the Cabinet Office paper called 'Public Sector Pensions Addressing the Legacy Funding Gap', which was informally discussed with Tynwald Members and alluded to in the pensions debate and Motion in June 2016 Tynwald.
 The work undertaken by the Cabinet Office indicated that: - Government funding will need to increase annually, reaching a forecast £155.6m by 2034/35; and that - Government funding will continue to be met through a combination of transfers from General Reserves and the non ring-fenced Public Service Employees Pension Reserve ('PSEPR') until the PSEPR is exhausted in 2022/23 (based on current budget projections).
-The PSEPR's market value at 31 March 2020 was £81 million (2019: £110 million). - 9.19 The PSPA had supported the work of Treasury and Cabinet Office to develop options for managing the legacy funding position.
-Detailed work on legacy funding gap, the historic difference between contribution income and expenditure, which commenced after the 2016 valuation of schemes was completed with the assistance of the PSPA actuaries.
+The PSEPR's market value at 31 March 2020 was £81 million (2019: £110 million). - 9.20 The PSPA had supported the work of Treasury and the Cabinet Office to develop options for managing the legacy funding position.
+Detailed work on the legacy funding gap, the historic difference between contribution income and expenditure, which commenced after the 2016 valuation of schemes was completed with the assistance of the PSPA actuaries.
 Although the scope of possible options had been developed beforehand, this extremely technical piece of work required detailed actuarial input in order to be as precise as possible on the implications of the options being explored.
-A report was submitted to Tynwald in July 2018, with a further report being submitted in March 2019 and Tynwald approved the introduction of a voluntary defined contribution scheme, once further cost assessments have been undertaken with the Treasury and a design and communication budget plan has been put in place and that its take up should be monitored over a 3-5 year period.
-In addition, Tynwald approved that the PSPA continues to manage future costs via regular actuarial valuation assessments and the introduction of a Cost Sharing mechanism across all unfunded public sector schemes, with the exception of the Scheme, which has no active members. - 9.20 Irrespective of any uncertainties over the future funding arrangements for the Schemes based on the Isle of Man Government's future financial projections, the PSPA has concluded that the schemes can continue to meet their contractual obligations as they fall due.
+A report was submitted to Tynwald in July 2018, with a further report being submitted in March 2019 and Tynwald approved the introduction, in the future, of a voluntary defined contribution scheme by 31 December 2020, once further cost assessments have been undertaken with Treasury and a design and communication budget plan has been put in place and that its take up should be monitored over a 3-5 year period.
+In addition, Tynwald approved that the PSPA continues to manage future costs via regular actuarial valuation assessments and the introduction of a Cost Sharing mechanism across all unfunded public sector schemes, with the exception of the Scheme, which has no active members.

+9.21 Irrespective of any uncertainties over the future funding arrangements for the Schemes based on the Isle of Man Government's future financial projections, the PSPA has concluded that the schemes can continue to meet their contractual obligations as they fall due with any shortfall between income and expenditure being funded by the Treasury.